JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/spring_api.md

 _Version 14_: `com.intellij.spring.model.utils.SpringModelSearchers#doesBeanExist` (please note deprecated methods)

 #### Mark Bean as Infrastructure Bean
-_Version 14_: implement `SpringInfrastructureBean`, such beans obtain special icon and can be filtered in various places in UI.
+_Version 14_: implement `SpringInfrastructureBean`, such beans obtain a special icon and can be filtered in various places in UI.

 ### XML Configuration
 All support for XML-based Spring configuration files is provided via [DOM-API](xml_dom_api.md).